nickatnight/cookiecutter-fastapi-backend/docs/source/project_features/ci_cd.rst

 2. Unit tests
 3. Code coverage (automatically includes Codecov reporting)

 Releasing and tagging is also supported.
-When a developer is on ``main`` branch and pushed a new tag:
+When a developer is on ``main`` branch and pushes a new tag:

 1. A new tag is created
 2. A new GitHub release is created